-Let’s not forget is succulent juice that is packed with a high amount and a good source of nutrients, minerals, and compound.
+Let’s not forget is succulent juice that is packed with a high amount and a good source of nutrients, minerals, and compounds.
 Though not as popular as pink or white guava, yellow guava is still a good snack to have.

 What Is Yellow Guava?